 Consultation Tool Method Why this method?
 Result Review Report.
 The Statement of Compliance produced for every DPD / SPD will be used in the monitoring report.
-The monitoring process will identify if SCI needs review, as in 2009/10. a) the SCI is being implemented b) Progress being made on LDS milestones c) Success or otherwise, of LDF policies. inclusive and accessible.
+The monitoring process will identify if SCI needs review. a) the SCI is being implemented b) Progress being made on LDS milestones c) Success or otherwise, of Local inclusive and accessible.
+Plan policies.